RaphaeleL/nvim/README.md

         - user/         -- Wrapper, so you can name the Plugin Configuration Files can be named like the Plugin name
             - lsp/      -- Lsp Configuration
             - *.lua     -- Each Plugin has a Setup File (if needed)
-        - *.lua         -- Basic NaVim Configuration (Neovim Settings, ...)
+        - *.lua         -- Basic NaaVim Configuration (Neovim Settings, ...)
     - init.lua          -- the start of the nvim configuration
 ```

 ## Future

-In the distant future `NaVim` shall have an independent instance or configuration besides the conventional `nvim`.
+In the distant future `NaaVim` shall have an independent instance or configuration besides the conventional `nvim`.

 ## Plugins